richardbatstone/mercury_server/README.md

 * running "npm install" in the server's directory; and
 * running "node index.js" in the server's directory.

 Alternatively, you can use the Dockerfile to build a docker image for cloud deployment.
-Whilst the wrapper is very light, the node-module dependencies are actually quite larger (~800mb).
+Whilst the wrapper is very light, the node-module dependencies are actually quite large (~800mb).
 Nevertheless, it is possible to run a containerised version of the server on a Google Cloud Platform micro-server.